 Natalie’s academic training is grounded in an MS in Wildlife Biology from Colorado State University.
-She lives in Fort Collins, Colorado where she enjoys hiking, road biking and skiing with her family as well as gardening and cooking.
+She lives in Fort Collins, Colorado where she enjoys gardening, acrylic painting, making natural beauty products, and cooking.

 National Wildlife Refuge System